 I haven’t yet laid my hands on a copy of Salman Rushdie’s new book, but it is an anticipated pleasure.
 “Joseph Anton: A Memoir” tells his own story of being forced underground with armed surveillance after Ayatollah Khomeini’s fatwa against him over The Satanic Verses.
-Acton was the name Rushdie used while incognito during the time when he was most in danger.
+Anton was the name Rushdie used while incognito during the time when he was most in danger.
 The fatwa remains current, as the only man who can lift it – Khomeini – inconveniently died a few months after the pronouncement.
-However Rushdie is beginning to rebuild his life in the open 24 years after the publication of that fateful book.
+Rushdie is rebuilding his life 24 years after the publication of that fateful book.

 Written over 12 years before 9/11, The Satanic Verses opens with an exploding airline.
 The magical events that happen to the two survivors of the explosion are used to discuss how God’s revelation to the prophet Mahound brings a new religion called Submission (the English translation of “Islam”) to a city in the sand called Jahilia (“Ignorance” – where Arabs lived prior to Islam).
 A second tale in the book is a caricature of Ayatollah Khomeini and the third is based the true story of an Indian pied piper who leads all her Indian village on the Haj and then into the sea to drown.

-In one book, Rushdie was attacking Islam’s history, one of its major political leader and one of its five pillars of behaviour.
-He might have expected some resistance, yet the immediate reaction wasn’t huge.
+In one book, Rushdie was attacking Islam’s history, one of its major political leaders and one of its five pillars of behaviour.
+He would have expected resistance, yet the immediate reaction wasn’t huge.
 Rushdie’s book was so obtuse and so difficult to follow in its non-narrative form it was almost impossible to understand in a single reading and almost threatened to go under the radar.

 Then Sher Azam stepped in.
 Azam was the president of Bradford’s Council of Mosques.
 Azam wasn’t the first Muslim critic of the book.
 That honour belongs to philosopher Shabbir Akhtar who called it an inferior piece of literature.
-But Azam was one of the earliest to realise how Rushdie could be a rallying cry for Muslim identity.
+But Azam was one of the earliest to realise how Rushdie could be used as a rallying cry for Muslim identity.
 Azam had not read the book but read reviews of it.
-He knew religious scholars had declared it blasphemous and he took on the task of writing to Prime Minister Margaret Thatcher.
-Azam compared it to the Spycatcher affair and asked for it to be banned.
+Religious scholars had declared it blasphemous and Azam wrote to Prime Minister Margaret Thatcher comparing it to the Spycatcher affair and asking for it to be banned.
 He got no reply.

 The Muslims who burned the book in Bradford felt an immense power in their action.
-Applauded as it was across the umma, they felt tuned in to a philosophy much bigger than themselves.
-It gave them a giddy sense of power they had never had before in their lives.
-A few days later on February 13, Khomeini called on “all zealous Muslims” to execute anyone involved in the publication of the book, and Iran offered $3m for Rushdie’s death (or a knock-down $1m if the assassin was non-Muslim).
+Applauded across the umma, they felt tuned in to a philosophy bigger than themselves.
+It gave them a giddy sense of power they had never had before.
+Then on February 13, Khomeini called on “all zealous Muslims” to execute anyone involved in the publication of the book, and Iran offered $3m for Rushdie’s death (or just $1m if the assassin was non-Muslim).

-It didn’t matter that Khomeini issued the fatwa primarily as a marker in his battle with the Saudis for supremacy in the Muslim world.
-His intervention had made it an event of global consequence.
+Khomeini issued the fatwa primarily as a marker in his battle with the Saudis for supremacy in the Muslim world but his intervention had made it an event of global consequence.
 That day Rushdie attended a memorial service for writer Bruce Chatwin who had just died.
 Paul Theroux came up to him and said “we’ll be back here next week for you.”
 Rushdie said it wasn’t the funniest joke he’d ever heard.
-By the following morning, Scotland Yard had given him grade one protection and spirited him away to a safe house.
-Joseph Acton was born.
+The following morning Scotland Yard gave him grade one protection and took him to a safe house.
+Joseph Anton was born.

 Under the guise of multiculturalism, Britain divested all its decisions on Muslim issues to the Muslim Council of Mosques.
-Radicalism fermented in these organisations.
-Six of the 7/7 plotters were trainee doctors.
-The Satanic Verses furore was a catalyst for a more confident Islamic identity which educated young professionals could endorse.
+Radicalism fermented in their organisations and six 7/7 plotters were trainee doctors.
+The Satanic Verses was a catalyst for a more confident Islamic identity which educated young professionals could endorse.
 But it was not an identity recognised by most Muslims.
-Islamism was not an expression of ancient faith but a modernist reaction against the loss of belonging in complex societies comforted by a literal belief in the Qu’ran.
+Islamism was not an expression of ancient faith but a modernist reaction against the loss of belonging in complex societies, comforted by a literal belief in the Qu’ran.
 Rushdie, one of the most nuanced of Muslim culture writers, had no chance against the power of this certainty.